North American P-51 Mustang in New Zealand service: Disposal

 In August 1957, the 19 surviving Mustangs stored at Woodbourne were put up for tender along with other surplus RNZAF aircraft.
 Three were sold as complete aircraft and the rest broken up and sold for scrap.
-One of the complete Mustangs, purchased by J. McDonald and R. M. Fechney, was rebuilt and, with sponsorship from Mobil, was used on 4 February 1965 to break the air-speed record for the flight from Dunedin to Auckland.
+One of the complete Mustangs, NZ2417, purchased by J. McDonald and R. M. Fechney, was rebuilt and, with sponsorship from Mobil, was used on 4 February 1965 to break the air-speed record for the flight from Dunedin to Auckland.
 Its flight time of 1 hour, 48 minutes was five minutes faster than the previous record flight, set in 1950 by a de Havilland Mosquito.
 This aircraft ceased flying in 1968 and was later sold to a buyer in the United States.
+It remains airworthy in the United States as N921 with Fantasy of Flight, marked as Major George Preddy's aircraft Cripes A' Mighty 3rd.

+Two other RNZAF Mustangs are known to still be in existence: